Fagus sylvatica

 -

-Insects, Diseases, and Other Plant Problems: Relatively problem free.
-Aphids, Japanese beetles, and scale are occasionally a problem.
+Insects, Diseases, and Other Plant Problems: This tree has no serious insect pests or diseases.
+Aphids, Japanese beetles, caterpillars, and scales are occasionally observed.
 Trees that are under stress may suffer from borer damage.
-Occasional disease problems include canker, beach bark disease, and powdery mildew.
+Occasional disease problems include canker, beech bark disease, and powdery mildew.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University